warizz/blog/content/blog/best-of-2018/index.md

 - __Game__, [Hollow Knight](https://youtu.be/UAO2urG23S4).
 Solid game design (2D souls-like) great music and visual.

 - __Movie__, [Hereditary](https://en.wikipedia.org/wiki/Hereditary_%28film%29).
-The genre is horror which it do very good job combine with weird, shock and unpredictable moment make watching the movie is my best experience of 2018 so far. __WARNING__ don't watch trailer or read synopsis so you can fully experience feelings I described above.
+The genre is horror which it do very good job combine with weird, shock and unpredictable moment made watching the movie was my best movie experience of 2018 so far. __WARNING__ don't watch trailer or read synopsis so you can fully experience feelings I described above.

 - __Music band__, [Telex Telexs](https://open.spotify.com/artist/1BHYRsFqV0ON7RUFM9qF2Q?si=2uEhCALaRN2IoRYk41Bplw).
 Best synth-pop band in Thailand (I don't know much though).
 Record in Spotify said this is my most favorited band in 2018.